 ‘Let me tell you the difference between Facebook and everyone else, we don’t crash EVER!
 If those servers are down for even a day, our entire reputation is irreversibly destroyed!
 Users are fickle, Friendster has proved that.
 Even a few people leaving would reverberate through the entire user base.
 The users are interconnected, that is the whole point.
 College kids are online because their friends are online and if one domino goes, the other dominos go, don’t you get that?’

-In 2010’s critically acclaimed movie ‘The Social Network’, Zuckerberg’s character was quoted in stating something extremely practical about social networks.
+In the 2010s critically acclaimed movie ‘The Social Network’, Zuckerberg’s character was quoted in stating something extremely practical about social networks.
 When you think about it, it’s equally relevant to every digital business.
 Either you stay online or users find someplace else.
 It’s that simple.

 Artur Bergman, Founder & CEO of Fastly says ‘Most employees react to a DDoS attack as an operational problem.
 They try hard to prove that it’s not their fault and completely overlook the emotional aspects that a company and its customers face.’